- Bladder prolapse occurs when your pelvic floor muscles become weak and your bladder bulges into your vaginal wall.

 - Do pelvic floor exercises every day.

-- Keep within a healthy weight range to prevent extra stress on your pelvic floor.
+- Maintain a healthy weight to prevent extra stress on your pelvic floor.

-- Consume at least 30g of fibre per day and drink 6 - 8 glasses of water per day to help prevent constipation and straining.
+- Eat foods rich in dietary fibre and drink 6 - 8 glasses of water every day to help prevent constipation and straining.

 - Get some exercise every day.
 Include exercise that strengthens your core muscles and avoid high-impact exercise such as jumping and running.